 - Loss of congenial employment

 At Stephensons we always aim to maximise the compensation claimed on behalf of our clients and ensure that all losses and expenses are included where the evidence supports it.

 Can I make an industrial disease compensation claim if I am self employed?

 You may still be eligible to claim compensation if your working conditions were being controlled by a third party.
 For example, you could have worked as a sub-contractor to a joinery firm, but it was the main contractor’s on site foreman who gave you daily instructions.
-Please get in touch with us for some free, no obligation initial advice on 0203 816 0065.
+Please get in touch with us on 0203 816 0065.